 Monica Bellucci, an unquestionable beauty icon, steals everyone’s attention in the blink of an eye.
 Her Italian curves, her sensual plump lips, and her piercing gaze, together with her skillful acting, the creation of various characters that have changed the course of her life and ours.
-However, it’s not easy to find her, beyond her mesmerizing figure, which often allows her to do roles that focus on her sex appeal.
-Nevertheless, she has shown more than once the ability to dive into a character and its flaws outstandingly.
-She has proven more than once that she is much more than a sex icon she often gets labeled.
+Apart from taking up roles that highlight her sex appeal, she has shown the ability to dive into a character and its flaws outstandingly.
+She has proven more than once that she is much more than a sex icon.
 And you would exactly see that in this list of top movies of Monica Bellucci selected from her vast filmography.
 You can also watch some of these best Monica Bellucci movies on Netflix, Hulu, or Amazon Prime.

 12. Don’t Look Back (2009)